pungkula1337anka/Voice-Stuff/PlayArtist.md

 The beuty about doing, whats called an "fuzzy search" like this, is that it allows you to (most likely) call an artists name which are not in your native language.<br>
 Even if the STT generates the wrong word, the python script will still point you to the right directory path.<br><br>
-Just network mount your music to your instance and run the py,<br> it will take care of the installation process of VLC and modifying the binaries so it can be run safely. (:
+Just network mount your music to your instance and run the py,<br> it will take care of the installation process of VLC and modify the binaries so it can be run safely.<br><br>
 <br>